OSGeo/OSGeoLive-doc/en/quickstart/qgis_quickstart.rst

    * A long list of analysis tools will appear.

 #.
-Type ``nviz`` into the Filter box then select `NVIZ`.
-(Using this module requires at least 2GB of RAM memory in your computer).
+Type ``nviz`` into the Modules List's Filter box then select `NVIZ`.
+You may need to drag the corner of the toolbox window to make it a bit larger.

 #.
-In the new module tab that pops open, select the `elevation` map as the map for elevation, and `roadsmajor` for the vector overlay, then click :guilabel:`Run`.
+In the new module tab that pops open, select the `elevation` map as the map for elevation.
+Then depress the rectangle with red corners button on the right of the map name to use the region bounds and resolution of that map.
+The computational region is a core theme in GRASS raster processing.

 #.
-Once the NVIZ 3D view opens, maximize the window, set z-exag to 10.0, perspective to 15.0, height to 3500, and drag the positioning puck in the compass box on the left to a nice view.
+Select `roadsmajor` for the vector overlay, then click :guilabel:`Run`.

 #.
+Once the NVIZ 3D view opens, maximize the window drag the positioning puck in the compass box on the left to a nice view.

-Choose :menuselection:`Visualize --> Raster surfaces` and set the `fine` resolution to 1.
+#.
+Choose :menuselection:`Visualize --> Raster surfaces` and set the `fine` resolution to 1, then click the green :guilabel:`DRAW` button in the top left and wait while it renders.

 Using the Sextante Toolbox